tokyob0t/astal/docs/guide/lua/first-widgets.md

 - bindings of widgets,
 - bindings of deeply nested arrays of widgets

-[falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) values are not rendered and anything not from this list will be coerced into a string and rendered as a label
+`nil` is the only value that is not rendered and anything not from this list will be coerced into a string and rendered as a label
 :::